MarijaBorisov/ngsi-tools/README.md

 ## Install

-NGSI Connector API can be installed from two sources, one of them is this repository and other is Docker Hub wich can be found on
+NGSIBulkUpdater can be installed from two sources, one of them is this repository and other is Docker Hub wich can be found on
 [Docker](https://cloud.docker.com/u/waste4think/repository/docker/waste4think/ngsi-connector) repository.

 ###### Docker Hub
   1. Make sure you have Docker and Docker-Compose installed on you server/machine, more info about this can be found on following [Documentation](https://docs.docker.com/docker-for-windows/install/)
   2. Go to Waste4think official [Docker](https://cloud.docker.com/u/waste4think/repository/docker/waste4think/ngsi-connector) repository.
-  3. Example of running Ngsi Connector API from Docker Hub would be:
+  3. Example of running NGSIBulkUpdater from Docker Hub would be:
     * **`docker run -p port_map:3002 --name <container-name> waste4think/ngsi-connector`**
   6. This method of running connector will start with default configuration, meaning it expect Fiware Orion to be running locally on port 1026.
 In order to avoid this and add your configuration Docker volumes mapping must be used.
 More info in officiall [Volume](https://docs.docker.com/storage/volumes/) documentation.
-  7. Example of running Ngsi Connector APi from Docker Hub using volumes would be:
+  7. Example of running NGSIBulkUpdater from Docker Hub using volumes would be:
     * **`docker run -p port_map:3002 -v config.js:/opt/nconnector/config.js --name <container-name> waste4think/ngsi-connector`**
   8. In config.js you have some vital configuration settings, but most important Fiware Orion instance URL, more information on about this can be found in [Configuration]() section.
-  9. After these steps you can start using Ngsi Connector API, more info about use of API can be found in [Usage](#usage) section.
+  9. After these steps you can start using NGSIBulkUpdater, more info about use of API can be found in [Usage](#usage) section.
     * **`important`** Fiware Orion default instance is secured by Fiware Pep-Proxy and it will require token in order to start testing change header setting in config.js from 3 to 2 in order to test with local instance of Fiware Orion.

 ###### Git Lab
   1. Clone/Download this gihtub repository
   2. Change **`config.js`** most critical information is Fiware Orion Url, more detail regarding this config can be found in [Configuration]() section.
-  3. Install dependencies for Ngsi Connector API:
+  3. Install dependencies for NGSIBulkUpdater:
     * **`npm install`**
-  4. Start Ngsi Connector API:
+  4. Start NGSIBulkUpdater:
     * **`npm start`**
-  5. After these steps you can start using Ngsi Connector API, more info about use of API can be found in [Usage](#usage) section.
+  5. After these steps you can start using NGSIBulkUpdater, more info about use of API can be found in [Usage](#usage) section.

 [Top](#waste4think-ngsi-connector-api)

 ## Usage

-Usage section will cover how to configure Ngsi Connector API but also what endpoints API have to offer as well rule managment.
+Usage section will cover how to configure NGSIBulkUpdater but also what endpoints API have to offer as well rule managment.

 ###### **Configuration**

-Configuration for Ngsi Connector API is responsible for how API will be started and run.
+Configuration for NGSIBulkUpdater is responsible for how API will be started and run.
 Bellow users can found detail explanation regarding each setting from **`config.js`** file which is located in the root of this project.

 ```console